arminc/terraform-ecs/README.md

 ## Terraform module

 To be able to create the stated infrastructure we are using Terraform.
-To allow everyone to use the infrastructure code, this repository contains the code as Terraform module so it can be easy incorporated by others.
+To allow everyone to use the infrastructure code, this repository contains the code as Terraform modules so it can be easily used by others.

 Creating one big module does not really give a benefit of modules.
 Therefore the ECS module itself consists of different modules.
 This way it is easier for others to make changes, swap modules or use pieces from this repository even if not setting up ECS.

 Details regarding how a module works or why it is setup is described in the module itself if needed.

 Modules need to be used to create infrastructure.
-For an example on how to use the modules to create a working ECS cluster see *ecs.tf* and *ecf.tfvars*.
+For an example on how to use the modules to create a working ECS cluster see **ecs.tf** and **ecf.tfvars**.

-**Note** You need to use Terraform version 0.9.5 and above
+**Note:** You need to use Terraform version 0.9.5 and above

 ### Conventions

 These are the conventions we have in every module

 * Contains main.tf where all the terraform code is
-* If main.tf is too big we more *.tf files with proper names
+* If main.tf is too big we create more *.tf files with proper names
 * [Optional] Contains outputs.tf with the output parameters
 * [Optional] Contains variables.tf which sets required attributes
 * For grouping in AWS we set the tag "Environment" everywhere where possible